 Interconnecting with Midland Power Cooperative

-For more information on payments for excess power you might generate, please refer to 2019 Information for Co-Generators.
+For information on payments for excess power you might generate, refer to 2020 Information for Co-Generators.

-To apply for interconnection with a system larger than 10kVA please use the information below to select the correct application form, based on the location of the qualifying facility.
+To apply for interconnection with a larger than 10kVA facility use the information below to select the correct application form, based on the location of the qualifying facility.